 The Natural England project builds upon the experiences of the Curlew Country team, working in the Shropshire hills and Powys borders.
 They released 6 head-started Curlew in 2017, 21 in 2018, 33 in 2019 and 34 in 2021.
 Raising extra chicks is part of an initiative that involves a broad range of stakeholders.
 See their website for more information.

 The first stage of the head-starting process works well.
 Aviculturalists can rear and release chicks, with very high rates of success.
 They are learning more and more about the best diets, appropriate husbandry and the release process.
 Individual chicks wear small colour-rings, so that progress can be monitored daily, and they receive leg-flags and get weighed and measured before release.
 For instance, the young Curlew 7K featured above is a GPS tagged male that weighed in at a respectable 550 grammes when it was transferred to its release site on The Sandringham Estate, on 14 July 2022.
 By the end of August, it had moved to the Wash Estuary, as you can see in the figure above (top left map).
+There was a December report of 7K from a piece of amenity land on the edge of a new housing development in Hunstanton.

 From the start, the Natural England project has been built on partnerships.
 In the first year (2019), eggs were hatched and chicks were reared at WWT Slimbridge.
 Fifty young Curlew were released near-by and the first of these birds (wearing ring number 23) was found nesting near Gloucester in 2021, raising one chick of his own.
 In 2022, three years after release, five of the head-started Curlew were on breeding sites in the Severn and Avon area and one bird had moved to the Thames Vale.
 Male “23” shows that head-starting can add more Curlews to the breeding population but is he exceptional?
 What proportion of released birds make it this far and go on to raise chicks?
 The video by Kane Brides in this WWT blog tells the West Country story so far.